folio-org/folio-org.github.io/guidelines/development-design-review.md

 ### Technical Lead (TL)

-Teams should have at least one technical lead who is responsible for guiding the technical work conducted within that team.
+Teams should have at least one Technical Lead who is responsible for guiding the technical work conducted within that team.
 Some teams have specialist leads for back-end and front-end work.

 They are the first point of contact for technical design questions or for identification of debt or architecturally significant decisions.

-Technical leads are likely members of the code owners for multiple modules, in order to help with reviews and expedite urgent changes.
+Technical leads are likely members of the Code Owners for multiple modules, in order to help with reviews and expedite urgent changes.

-Technical leads are also members of the technical design owners.
+Technical leads are also members of the Technical Design Owners.

-They may also be a lead maintainer for some modules.
+They may also be a Lead Maintainer for some modules.

 ### Code Owner (CO)

-Code owners are collectively responsible for technical aspects of a specific area of the project, for example, a module or shared library.
+Code Owners are collectively responsible for technical aspects of a specific area of the project, for example, a module or shared library.

-Code owners are expected to review pull requests as part of their day-to-day work on FOLIO.
+Code Owners are expected to review pull requests as part of their day-to-day work on FOLIO.

-Code owners are made up of technical leads and senior developers from multiple teams, including frequent contributors to an area.
+Code Owners are made up of Technical Leads and senior developers from multiple teams, including frequent contributors to an area.

-Code owners are defined by a CODEOWNERS file in the GitHub repository for that area.
+Code Owners are defined by a CODEOWNERS file in the GitHub repository for that area.

 ### Lead Maintainer (LM)